rinalds98/artful-visions/README.md

         - ![Checkout Section](/media/checkout.png)

 - ## **Checkout Success Section**
     - After the user has successfully paid for their order.
 They will be shown the checkout success page.
-In essence it's a order summary of the user's order.
+In essence, it's an order summary of the user's order.
         - ![Checkout Success Section](/media/checksuccess.png)

 - ## **Footer**
-    - A very simple footer was chosen with a Facebook icon that link to the business's social account. they use 'target=_blank' so if the user clicks they won't navigate anyway from the website.
-There is also an embedded mailchimp newsletter signup feature.
+    - A very simple footer was chosen with a Facebook icon that links to the business's social account. they use 'target=_blank' so if the user clicks they won't navigate anyway from the website.
+There is also an embedded MailChimp newsletter signup feature.
         - ![Footer](/media/footer.png)

 <div id='future'/>